 Precancerous cells covered the lining of almost half of Samuel Davila’s esophagus.
 If they stayed, they represented near-certainty that he would develop cancer within 10 years.

 But the treatment he was offered at a Los Angeles hospital — removing the lower half of the food tube, and stretching the stomach vertically to attach it to what remained — was associated with long and difficult recovery, plus health problems that would plague him for the rest of his life.

 “I told the doctor, ‘I run, I do martial arts.
 Will I still be able to do these after the surgery?’”
 Davila recalls.
 “The doctor’s mouth just hung open for 20 seconds.”

 Finding a nonsurgical option

 Life after the surgery typically includes nausea, gas, acid reflux and difficulty digesting.
 As bad as that sounded, Davila was ready to go ahead.
-But then a close friend started searching the Internet and discovered a far more attractive option offered at the UCI Health H.H.
-Chao Comprehensive Digestive Disease Center (CDDC).
+But then a close friend started searching the Internet and discovered a far more attractive option offered at the UCI Health Chao Family Comprehensive Digestive Disease Center (CDDC).